ohksith/Workout-Form-Checker/README.md

-# Code being updated only to Universitie's internal repo till graduation.
+# Code being updated only to Universities' internal repo till graduation.
 # This is old code.

 # Planned Sprints